RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 The following is a description of which cases which phrases occur, along with some notes about them.

 * `answerValidation` - phrases related to telling the user when an answer is invalid
+  * `defaultInvalid` - default statement of answer not being valid
   * `invalidOption` - when a user types in an option that is not present in the `options` field of `singleChoice` or `multiChoice` questions
   * `noOptions` - when a user selects the 'terminate choosing' answer without selecting any options in `multiChoice` questions
   * `notANumber` - when a user enters something that is not a number in response to a `number` type question